stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

     Chapter VI.
 Alone in the Great City

-When the noisy train pulled into the dark station at the city, poor helpless Ermengarde was all alone without the money to get back to Hogton. &ldquo;Oh why,&rdquo; she sighed in innocent regret, &ldquo;didn&rsquo;t I take his pocketbook before I pushed him out?
+When the noisy train pulled into the dark station at the city, poor helpless Ermengarde was all alone without the money to get back to Hogton.
+"Oh why, " she sighed in innocent regret,  "didn't I take his pocketbook before I pushed him out?
 Oh well, I should worry!
-He told me all about the city so I can easily earn enough to get home if not to pay off the mortgage!&rdquo;
+He told me all about the city so I can easily earn enough to get home if not to pay off the mortgage! "

-  But alas for our little heroine&mdash;work is not easy for a greenhorn to secure, so for a week she was forced to sleep on park benches and obtain food from the bread-line.
-Once a wily and wicked person, perceiving her helplessness, offered her a position as dish-washer in a fashionable and depraved cabaret; but our heroine was true to her rustic ideals and refused to work in such a gilded and glittering palace of frivolity&mdash;especially since she was offered only $3.00 per week with meals but no board.
+  But alas for our little heroine--work is not easy for a greenhorn to secure, so for a week she was forced to sleep on park benches and obtain food from the bread-line.
+Once a wily and wicked person, perceiving her helplessness, offered her a position as dish-washer in a fashionable and depraved cabaret; but our heroine was true to her rustic ideals and refused to work in such a gilded and glittering palace of frivolity--especially since she was offered only $3.00 per week with meals but no board.
 She tried to look up Jack Manly, her one-time lover, but he was nowhere to be found.
 Perchance, too, he would not have known her; for in her poverty she had perforce become a brunette again, and Jack had not beheld her in that state since school days.
 One day she found a neat but costly purse in the park; and after seeing that there was not much in it, took it to the rich lady whose card proclaimed her ownership.
-Delighted beyond words at the honesty of this forlorn waif, the aristocratic Mrs. Van Itty adopted Ermengarde to replace the little one who had been stolen from her so many years ago. &ldquo;How like my precious Maude,&rdquo; she sighed, as she watched the fair brunette return to blondeness.
-And so several weeks passed, with the old folks at home tearing their hair and the wicked &rsquo;Squire Hardman chuckling devilishly.
+Delighted beyond words at the honesty of this forlorn waif, the aristocratic Mrs. Van Itty adopted Ermengarde to replace the little one who had been stolen from her so many years ago.
+"How like my precious Maude, " she sighed, as she watched the fair brunette return to blondeness.
+And so several weeks passed, with the old folks at home tearing their hair and the wicked 'Squire Hardman chuckling devilishly.

     Chapter VII.
 Happy Ever Afterward